 We have a Beam Central Vacuum Model750A.
 Does the bag come out?
 Bag smells like a mouse died in it.
 Cleaned sprayed with Lysol leaving canister off.
 Think husband may have sweep something up that was wet.
 We don't use the central vac that much.
 This vac bag is stationary. not able to take cloth bag out with weight in the bottom out.
 Thanks Julie

-Please use a strong tool, such as a screwdriver, to pry the stiff outer rim of the cloth bag upwards and bend it toward the center.
+Use a strong tool, such as a screwdriver, to pry the stiff outer rim of the cloth bag upwards and bend it toward the center.
 Once bent in far enough, it will fall out.
-Replace the old cloth bag (inverted cloth filter) with a new one in, by bending the rim and allowing it to snap into place.
+Replace the old cloth bag (inverted cloth filter) with a new one by bending the rim and allowing it to snap into place.
 Please compare the diameter of your canister with the replacement inverted cloth filters on our website.